nettersrl/gpu-power-manager/README.md

 # SystemD service file
-If you want to run the tuner when the system boots up you should place this project in */opt/mining/power_manager* Then place the systemd service file in the system path you prefer and then *systemctl daemon-reload*
+If you want to run the tuner when the system boots up you should place this project in */opt/mining/power_manager* Then place the systemd service file in the system path you prefer and then *systemctl daemon-reload* In the systemd_services folder you will also find an *after-setup.service* that can be used as example to create a systemd service which should await for gpu-setup before starting up.